The Efficiency Revolution: Migrating to Advanced Low-Standby Power Architectures

 About the Author

 Silvestro Fimiani is a Product Marketing Manager at Power Integration for more than 13 years.
-He got his bachelor’s degree of Physics at University of Naples Federico II and after his education, he got a lot of experiences in different companies with various job positions that related to electronics.
+He got his bachelor’s degree in Physics at the University of Naples Federico II and after his education, he got a lot of experience in different companies with various job positions that are related to electronics.